vedmant/my-little-bitcoin/README.md

 # My Little Bitcoin

-> A simple cryptocurrency implementation on JavaScript in just about 650 lines of code (with comments) for blockchain and 300 for peer to peer connections and web API.
+> A simple cryptocurrency implementation on JavaScript in just about 650 lines of code (without comments).
 It also includes WEB GUI written on Vue.js where you can send coins and explore blockchain.

+This implementation is pretty naive and suitable only for studing purpose.

 [See Demo Here](https://my-little-bitcoin.vedmant.com/)